 The following briefly describes these schedules and any assumptions have not been previously discussed throughout the body of the plan.

-Additional alternative schedules have been presented for the Income Statement and Cash Flow Forecast, to reflect potential scenarios resulting from the Covid-19 pandemic.
+Additional alternative schedules have been presented for the Income Statement and Cash Flow Forecast, to reflect potential scenarios associated with recovery from the Covid-19 pandemic.

 Income and Expenditure (Income Statement)